|Title:||Go Gently Through Peking|

 Lois Fisher-Ruge debunking popular myths

-First of all, LFR’s attitude toward China is a sympathetic one.
-Or rather, she starts out with a sort of cold indifference and grows to like China and her people very much.
-Naturally, this makes for a nice read.
+First of all, Fisher-Ruge’s attitude toward China is a sympathetic one.
+Or rather, she starts out with an air of indifference and grows to appreciate China and her people.
+Naturally, this makes for a nice read (and it reminded me of William Lindesay‘s book).

 I’ll list a few:

-Myth #1: “Back in the days (before the Economic Reform policy of the 1980s), China was a safe place where people used to leave their doors open all the time.
+- “Back in the days (before the Economic Reform policy of the 1980s), China was a safe place where people used to leave their doors open all the time.
 Because under Mao, nobody stole anything.” – Wrong.
-LFR notes that bicycles get stolen all the time in Beijing, and that most low level windows have massive metal bars across them.
+Fisher-Ruge notes that bicycles get stolen all the time in Beijing, and that most low level windows have massive metal bars across them.

-Myth #2: “Back in the days, the air quality in Beijing used to be so much better!” – Partly wrong.
+- “Back in the days, the air quality in Beijing used to be so much better!” – Partly wrong.
 Yes, the air quality seems to have taken another turn for the worse in the last few years, but it has never been good.
-LFR notes that during the time of coal heating, the area of vision in Beijing was about the length of one building block.
+Fisher-Ruge notes that during the time of coal heating, the area of vision in Beijing was about the length of one building block.

-Myth #3: “Back in the days, the people used to help and care for each other!” – Wrong.
-LFR irritatedly notes that Chinese people are likely to ignore a person who has fallen to the ground in public traffic.
+- “Back in the days, the people used to help and care for each other!” – Wrong.
+Fisher-Ruge irritatedly notes that Chinese people are likely to ignore a person who has fallen to the ground in public traffic.
 One of her Chinese friends offers a possible explanation for this sort of behavior: apparently parents would tell their children not to get involved, because getting involved might mean inviting certain unpredictable “consequences”.

-Myth #4: “Back in the days, there was no corruption in China.” – Wrong.
-LFR tells us that Baihuodalou (百货大楼) has Rolex watches on sale, items, which in her own words: “only Chinese in very high positions could afford”.
+- “Back in the days, there was no corruption in China.” – Wrong.
+Fisher-Ruge tells us that Baihuodalou (百货大楼) has Rolex watches on sale, which, in her own words: “only Chinese in very high positions could afford”.

 Every Chinese of the post-80s generation should read this